JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 There are of course some platforms already for this.

-But as this is all public, how about...exploring a BTC wallet?
+But as this is all public, how about...exploring a **BTC wallet**?

 Like the one offered for donations at duckdns:

 * https://btcscan.org/address/16gHnv3NTjpF5ZavMi9QYBFxUkNchdicUS

 {{< cards cols="1" >}}
-  {{< card link="https://fossengineer.com/selfhosting-nginx-proxy-manager-docker/" title="DuckDNS+NGINX is a very cool setup, btw" >}}
+  {{< card link="https://forocoches.com/foro/showthread.php?t=10011799&page=2" title="Some People do DCA to BTC " >}}
 {{< /cards >}}

+> I guess they follow some kind of hodlhodl approach to keep pocketbitcoin via relai.

 And that exploration of a wallet can be [done with Python](https://github.com/JAlcocerT/Streamlit-AIssistant/blob/main/Z_Tests/Crypto/btc_explore.ipynb)!